Robotizing/MiceWeb/README.md

 ---

+## Help:

+Run `miceweb commands` to see list of commands.

+Run `miceweb discuss`, and welcome to the MiceWeb Threads.

+---

 ## Notes:

 MiceWeb tries to do best to save web pages.
-However, it doesn't garantee perfect results for any case.
-We recommend to save important pages additionally with a browser (in the usual way, or using [some automation](http://ratbrowser.com)), and to check saved snapshots.

-MiceWeb provides a level of anonymity like in IPFS or BitTorrent.
-Use it for working with content which you are ready to publish.
-Meanwhile, you can tune privacy level by setting [IPFS Reprovider.Strategy](https://github.com/ipfs/kubo/blob/master/docs/config.md#reproviderstrategy).
+However, you still have to check saved snapshots of important pages.

+Construct [RatBrowser](http://ratbrowser.com) to save browser-generated pages.

 Use [SaveSites](https://github.com/defder-su/SaveSites) to save web sites entirely.